buanet/ioBroker.raspberry-os/README.md

 [![License](https://img.shields.io/github/license/buanet/ioBroker.raspberry-os)](https://github.com/buanet/ioBroker.raspberry-os/blob/master/LICENSE.md)
 [![Donate](https://img.shields.io/badge/donate-paypal-blue)](https://paypal.me/buanet)

-This repo is used to auto generate preconfigured Raspberry OS images for ioBroker IoT platform.
-For more details about ioBroker and the download of the lastest image see: [iobroker.net](https://www.iobroker.net/).
+This repo is used to auto generate pre configured Raspberry OS images for ioBroker IoT platform.
+For more details about ioBroker and the download of the latest image see: [iobroker.net](https://www.iobroker.net/).

 This build uses the official Raspberry Pi OS build script from https://github.com/RPi-Distro/pi-gen. It takes the stages for the default lite image and adds a custom stage for setting up ioBroker.